vitaliy-sushko/data-snapshots-storage/README.md

 1. JDK 1.8
 1. Docker

+#### Commands:

+It is assumed that ass command will be run from project directory.

-To start redis with sentinel (from project directory):
+To start redis with sentinel:
 ```bash
 docker-compose -f container/docker-compose.yml up -d
 ```

-To shutdown redis with sentinel (from project directory):
+To shutdown redis with sentinel:
 ```bash
 docker-compose -f container/docker-compose.yml down
 ```